Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 "‘Ta show my bestest cousin how strong I’m gettin’, o’ course!"
 Gorku actually spun excitedly.
 "An’ ‘ta see how many more cubs you’ve sired.
 I bet ‘yer gonna have at *least* two more before I’m back!"

 *Fyu’s nuts* he was predictable.
-But still…
+But still...

 "We’ll see."

 "...You’ll be okay, right?"
 Gorku asked, switching from playful confidence to concern so fast that anybody else would have had bruises.

 Leemu glanced back at the square, at the fragrant column of steam over Ninja Taco and saw with some gratification that her line was a *lot* longer than the baklava guy’s.
 He liked Folctha.
-It wasn’t going to be the same without Preed and Gorku around, but…
+It wasn’t going to be the same without Preed and Gorku around, but...

 ...But he still had friends here.
 And he’d have hated to stop them from moving on.